 The cost of the EPE portfolio under these sensitivities is another important factor to consider.
 Figure 7-7 shows the incremental average system rate impact relative to the Least-Cost case, as well as the reduction in GHG emissions, for the above sensitivities in 2040.
 The Least-Cost case results in 13% GHG reductions.
 The 20% and 40% reduction sensitivities, 80% Clean, and Least-Cost Plus REA cases achieve higher GHG reduction levels with relatively small impacts to rates.
 Further emission reductions lead to higher rate impacts.
-The 90% Carbon Reduction sensitivities, with the rate impact of 0.8 ¢/kWh.
-The rate impacts are higher still for the 100% Carbon Reduction sensitivities, with the rate impact for the sensitivity without hydrogen (5.8 ¢/kWh) being significantly higher than the rate impact for the sensitivity with hydrogen (1.2¢/kWh).
+The 90% Carbon Reduction sensitivities, with the rate impact for the sensitivity without hydrogen (5.8 ¢/kWh) being significantly higher than the rate impact for the sensitivity with hydrogen (1.2¢/kWh).
 As discussed above, the sensitivity without hydrogen results in significant overbuilds of renewable and storage resources to ensure reliability without firm generating capacity.
 This results in the large rate impact.